Instructor: Robert Zacharias, firstname.lastname@example.org (without the cation)

 Short course description

 The first half of this practical project-based course is spent covering the basic technical skills (including electronics, programming, and hardware) needed to build simple interactive objects with embedded behavior using the Arduino microcontroller.
 Inputs to read information about the world include sensors such as an ultrasonic ranger, thermometer, light sensor, and human inputs like buttons and knobs.
 Outputs to affect the world include actuators such as motors, LED lights, speakers, and haptic feedback devices.
 A sequence of projects challenge students to apply their technical skills in creative ways.
-The class will be working with a local group of elderly people who serve as design clients; students will design and build functioning assistive devices of a of a practical or whimsical nature, which will be critiqued and tested for efficacy by the elders.
+The class will be working with a local group of older people who serve as design clients; students conjure and build functioning assistive devices of a of a practical or whimsical nature for their critique and feedback.
 Readings and guest speakers address topics including design and disability.

 Topic and assignment schedule